barrwani/Dawn-Engine/README.md

 # Dawn Engine

 Dawn Engine is a work-in-progress C++ OOP-based 2D Game Engine inspired by Godot, utilising SDL2 for graphics.
+Since this is a solo project intended for personal use, branching and versioning is not utilised.

 ## Key features
 Complete: